 There has to be a worry for the remaining membership any time they see a school leave.
 For the OVC, they saw a founding member in EKU and a football power in JSU leave for greener pastures.
 Who else might be thinking of bolting?

 Let’s start with the state of affairs in basketball.
 Men’s basketball has been dominated by two schools – Belmont and Murray State.
-Since Belmont joined the OVC in the 2012-13 season, either Belmont or Murray State have won the NCAA Tournament bid 5 of the 9 tournaments while both teams have mainstays atop the regular-season standings over that time.
+Since Belmont joined the OVC in the 2012-13 season, either Belmont or Murray State have won the NCAA Tournament bid 5 of the 9 tournaments while both teams have been mainstays atop the regular season standings over that time.
 On the women’s side, Belmont has the 4th most OVC titles in conference history with five despite having been in the OVC for only 9 seasons.

 The OVC has reaped the benefits from these two programs.
 In 2019, the OVC received two bids to the NCAA Tournament for the first time in three decades with both Belmont and Murray State making the field of 64.
 The OVC hasn’t performed well since 2013 with a 2-9 record in the NCAA Tournament with both wins coming in the 2019 edition.
 However, a two-bid basketball league is nothing to scoff at for a mid-major conference.

 While the basketball side is a strength for the OVC to sell, this is also a potential trouble spot as they have to retain Belmont and Murray State as its marquee members for any potential future schools that wish to join.
 That gives both schools a certain degree of leverage as both teams consistently win in basketball while Murray State has a football team to consider as well.
 Belmont might be looking elsewhere to raise its profile in basketball and Murray State is part of the buffer from dropping to six schools (or fewer).
-It’s not hard to imagine these schools potentially looking elsewhere if they don’t like how the OVC leadership handles any future realignment chances.
+It’s not hard to imagine these schools potentially looking elsewhere if they don’t like how the OVC leadership handles any future realignment changes.

 OVC football has been historically dominated by Eastern Kentucky with 21 titles dating back to 1954 with a vast majority of those coming in the 1980s and 1990s.
 They won or shared three OVC titles between 2007 and 2011.
 Jacksonville State has also been a mainstay atop the OVC pyramid more recently with seven outright or shared titles in the last 10 seasons.